 Contributed by Bailey from My Queenstown Diary

 On the South Island of New Zealand is a little gem of a town that any flower-lovers likely would’ve heard of before – Lake Tekapo.
-Lake Tekapo is full of fun things to do, but it is most famous for the lupins that flower all around the town and next to the lakefront.
+Lake Tekapo is full of fun things to do.
+The Mount John walk near Lake Tekapo is a must-do, but this area is most famous for the lupins that flower all around the town and next to the lakefront.

 Every year, people from all over the world head to this remote location to take in the scenery of thousands of wild lupins.
 That’s right, this flower field is completely natural, and all you have to do is head to the water’s edge in town and you will see thousands of brightly colored lupins.
 Expect yellow, purple, and pink flowers as far as the eye can see in this natural field that is becoming one of the best flower fields in the world!

 Since this flower field is completely wild, it is free to visit.
 You can also pick the lupins since they are technically a weed in New Zealand.
 Lupins, although absolutely stunning and a popular tourist attraction, aren’t native to New Zealand and as such, conservation efforts help them from spreading too rapidly.
 However, in Lake Tekapo, you will see plenty.
 The colors of the lupins contrasted with the bright blue lake is a photographer’s dream.

 One thing to note is that you’ll only see lupins during the late spring and early summer months in New Zealand.
 Usually, December and January are the best months to see the most blooming lupins.

 What is your favorite Flower Field in the World?